What They Do: Landscape architects design parks and other outdoor spaces.

 The median annual wages for landscape architects in the top industries in which they work are as follows:

-Employment of landscape architects is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Employment of landscape architects is projected to show little or no change over the next ten years.